-- some sections to create picnic areas; such actions will only serve to further reduce the biodiversity of the site.
-It is notable that the area around the fishing lake, which has been "tidied" and partially cleared of bankside vegetation, supports significantly less wildlife diversity than the remainder of the site. - 4.167 It is the opinion of the Essex Wildlife Trust that, without a clear and detailed mitigation plan in place, the proposed development will have unacceptable adverse impacts on the Star Lane Pits Local Wildlife Site. - 4.168 Within Rochford District Council's Core Strategy Submission Document, Policy ENV1 states:- - "The Council will work with key stakeholders to promote designing in wildlife schemes in order to obtain a gain in biodiversity, and ensuring any unavoidable impacts from development are appropriately mitigated against." - 4.169 Local Planning Authorities also have a duty to conserve biodiversity under Section 40 of the Natural Environment and Rural Communities Act 2006. - 4.170 Before this application proceeds, we would respectfully urge you to secure a mitigation plan from the developer which demonstrates a commitment to the protection and enhancement of biodiversity on the LoWS and a recognition of its value for wildlife.
+It is the opinion of the Essex Wildlife Trust that, without a clear and detailed mitigation plan in place, the proposed development will have unacceptable adverse impacts on the Star Lane Pits Local Wildlife Site.

+Within Rochford District Council's Core Strategy Submission Document, Policy ENV1 states:

+"The Council will work with key stakeholders to promote designing in wildlife schemes in order to obtain a gain in biodiversity, and ensuring any unavoidable impacts from development are appropriately mitigated against."

+Local Planning Authorities also have a duty to conserve biodiversity under Section 40 of the Natural Environment and Rural Communities Act 2006.

+Before this application proceeds, we would respectfully urge you to secure a mitigation plan from the developer which demonstrates a commitment to the protection and enhancement of biodiversity on the LoWS and a recognition of its value for wildlife.
 The plan should set out clear habitat management priorities and actions which are linked to the designation criteria for the site.
 Additionally, the water vole is included in the Government's list of species of principal importance for the conservation of biodiversity in England and thus requires special attention.
 Favourable management for water voles should be promoted through the adoption of a targeted habitat management plan (which should include a mink control policy).
-Furthermore, the encouragement of increased access by the public onto the LoWS would need to be very carefully managed, with clear strategies to minimise disturbance to wildlife and to control the problem of litter.
-Such strategies should be clearly described in the mitigation plan and made available for examination and comment. - 4.171 In summary, EWT wishes to register a holding objection with regard to this application.
+Furrthermore, the encouragement of increased access by the public onto the LoWS would need to be very carefully managed, with clear strategies to minimise disturbance to wildlife and to control the problem of litter.
+Such strategies should be clearly described in the mitigation plan and made available for examination and comment.

+In summary, EWT wishes to register a holding objection with regard to this application.
 We are of the option that the developer should be expected to produce a detailed mitigation plan for the Star Lane Pits LoWS before the application is allowed to proceed.

-4.172 Due to a lack of time and resources I have been unable to provide any detailed comments on this application.
+Due to a lack of time and resources I have been unable to provide any detailed comments on this application.
 EWT's concerns would relate to the impacts of the development on the Local Wildlife Site; mitigation would be required to ensure that disturbance and disruption to wildlife during construction was avoided or minimised, following best practice guidelines; we would also expect an ecological management plan, outlining the post-construction management of the LoWS for the benefit of wildlife, to maximise biodiversity and enhance the habitat for protected species (water voles, great crested newts, etc), to be produced.
 The future management of the LoWS for the benefit of wildlife should be secured by a s106 agreement with the developer.

-4.173 Anglian Water (04/07/12)
+4.19 Anglian Water (04/07/12)